 This strategy carried clear risks, and Healy-Rae was bitterly criticised even within his constituency.
 If Fianna Fáil considered him steadfast under pressure, numerous commentators damned him for exemplifying a grubby, myopic and feckless political class.
 In an era of implausibly high expense claims by some dáil deputies, he was consistently among the worst offenders, despite normally travelling to Dublin by train and being entitled to do so for free as an old age pensioner.
 Latterly, he was averaging over €200,000 a year in dáil pay and expenses.
 After his retirement, it emerged that during 2007–11 he had sat through fewer than half the meetings of the oireachtas committee for social and family affairs even though he was its chairman (for which he received €20,000 a year), and that over 3,600 premium rate phone calls, costing €2,639, had been made from the dáil in 2007 for the purposes of voting for Michael Healy-Rae in a reality TV show.

 The International Monetary Fund–European Central Bank bailout imposed in November 2010 left the government desperately needing his and Lowry’s backing for the punitive budget so required.
 Healy-Rae found himself thrust into the international spotlight, his stage-Irishry a gift to foreign journalists.
-Appraised by finance minister Brian Lenihan (qv) of the dire consequences of failing to implement the bailout terms, Healy-Rae and Lowry helped pass the Finance Act in January 2011 after some last-minute brinksmanship that produced concessions for students, the self-employed and the elderly.
-Lowry did most of the negotiating, but Healy-Rae extracted €1 million for local roadworks and guarantees regarding the intended Tralee bypass and Kenmare community hospital, both of which were later built.
+Apprised by finance minister Brian Lenihan (qv) of the dire consequences of failing to implement the bailout terms, Healy-Rae and Lowry helped pass the Finance Act in January 2011 after some last-minute brinksmanship that produced concessions for students, the self-employed and the elderly.
+Lowry did most of the negotiating, but Healy-Rae extracted €1 million for local roadworks and guarantees regarding the intended Tralee bypass (which lay outside his constituency) and Kenmare community hospital, both of which were later built.

 In poor health, he retired at the 2011 general election when Michael Healy-Rae held the family seat with an increased vote.
 Jackie Healy-Rae died in Kerry General Hospital, Tralee, Co.
 Kerry, on 5 December 2014 and was buried in Kilgarvan cemetery.
 In 2016 Danny joined Michael in the dáil, and by 2019 three of Jackie’s grandchildren were Kerry county councillors.
 Another of Jackie’s sons, John Healy, was president and deputy general secretary of the Garda Representative Association.